 A myriad of tests were performed: the usual physical exam (*poke* “Does this hurt?”), a pelvic exam (“We’ll use the pediatric speculum on you since you’ve never had a baby”), and one of those wonderful ultrasounds (“It’ll be cold and wet”) where they stick a probe up your hoo-ha (aren’t those fun, ladies?)
 Morphine was given (thank God!)
 Finally, about 4 hours after we had arrived in the ED, I was diagnosed with a tubo-ovarian abscess (TOA) because the (sleep-deprived) radiologist saw an elongated structure in my right Fallopian tube.
 I was admitted for IV antibiotics with a low threshold to be taken to the OR if I spiked a fever.
 Thankfully, I didn’t, and since I felt a great deal better after only 36 hours of antibiotics, the doctors let me go home on oral antibiotics instead of keeping me a full 48 hours.

-Within a few more days on antibiotics, I became convinced that I didn’t have an infection.
+Within a few more days on antibiotics, I became convinced that the infection was a misdiagnosis.
 Although I was certainly feeling better than I had been when I was admitted, my pain wasn’t diminishing to anything less than a 3/10.
-So I started scouring the Internet for what could cause a blocked Fallopian tube because I was convinced that a TOA was a crap diagnosis.
+So I started scouring the Internet for what could cause a blocked Fallopian tube because I was convinced that a TOA was a misdiagnosis.
 While searching, I came across a list of a few things, and one of those things was a word I had researched before, but had long since forgotten about: endometriosis.

 Rewind to 2006.
 Following a bout with a really mean ovarian cyst in 2005, I started seeing an OB/GYN who put me on birth control to prevent more cysts from forming.
 After I stopped the birth control because I couldn’t tolerate it, I remember looking up symptoms of pelvic pain because I had been having very painful periods for several years prior to this.
 I asked her about endometriosis, but she said that because I wasn’t sexually active, we didn’t know if sex was painful, so I didn’t have enough symptoms to be diagnosed.
 (Newsflash: That’s complete BS.)
 So I let it drop.